 ECSS-E-ST-10-03_0750221

-The sequence of test shall be agreed by the customer depending on the nature of the space segment element and how performances are tested.
+The sequence of tests shall be agreed by the customer depending on the nature of the space segment element and how performances are tested.

 1 For Infrared instrument or satellite including IR instrument the TV test is the one that allows performance verification, in this case it is often the last test performed.